May 03, 2014

 Torshi Liteh

-A few years ago, I asked my younger brother who lives in Iran to send me a picture of the sibzamini torshi that's cultivated in Iran.
-I didn't want to forget what they looked like.
-It wasn't until recently that after leaving my dentist's office, I walked into the Whole Foods market across the street, and there among the neat and organized fresh vegetables was a small box of sunchokes.
-They looked a lot like ginger roots and they came in different shapes and sizes.
-I was so excited to have finally found what I was looking for and I figured they would make a nice addition to torshi liteh by adding
+A few years ago, I asked my younger brother, who lives in Iran, to send me a picture of the sibzamini torshi, the kind cultivated there, because I didn't want to forget what they looked like.
+It wasn't until recently that, after leaving my dentist's office, I wandered into the Whole Foods Market across the street, and there, among the neat and organized fresh vegetables, was a small box of sunchokes.

-If you are unable to find sunchokes in any vegetable markets just leave it out since liteh is traditionally made without it.
-For this recipe, you can use grilled eggplant instead of having it simmered in vinegar.
-If you use grilled eggplant, remove the skin, slice, and combine with all the other ingredients.
+If you are unable to find sunchokes at your local market, simply leave them out, liteh is traditionally made without them anyway.
+For this recipe, you can use grilled eggplant instead of simmering it in vinegar.
+If using grilled eggplant, remove the skin, slice it, and mix it with the other ingredients.
 For the herbs, you can use fresh herbs if you prefer.
-I used dried herbs since I didn't have enough time after washing to lay them out to dry completely.
+I used dried herbs this time because I didn't have enough time to let the freshly washed ones dry completely.

 Torshi Liteh